daimo-eth/daimo/README.md

   Daimo runs on USDC, a high-quality stablecoin issued by Circle.

   Stablecoins are cryptocurrencies designed to maintain a stable value.
 Many are pegged to the dollar, so that one coin is worth $1.
-Circle is a US-based licensed money transmitter partnered with Coinbase, USDC is one of the largest and most liquid onchain dollar equivalents.
-[Learn more on Bluechip.](https://bluechip.org/coins/usdc)
+Circle is a US-based licensed money transmitter partnered with Coinbase.
+USDC is one of the largest and most liquid onchain dollar equivalents. <a target="_blank" href="https://bluechip.org/coins/usdc" >Learn more on Bluechip.</a>
   </details>

 - <details><summary>Which blockchain does it run on?</summary>

   Daimo uses Base, an Ethereum rollup.

   Rollups support near-instant transactions that cost a few cents each.
 By contrast, transactions on the underlying Ethereum chain (layer 1 or L1) take about 10 times as long and cost a few dollars each.
 Rollups accomplish this by bundling many transactions into a single L1 transaction.
-They inherit the strong guarantees of Ethereum: like L1, Base is reliable and secure, and works worldwide.
-[Learn more on L2Beat.](https://l2beat.com/)
+They inherit the strong guarantees of Ethereum: like L1, Base is reliable and secure, and works worldwide. <a target="_blank"  href="https://l2beat.com/">Learn more on L2Beat.</a>
   </details>

 - <details><summary>Can I send other coins like USDT, or use other chains like Polygon?</summary>

   Not yet.
-We plan to support payments in other stablecoins and other chains in the future.
+We plan to support payments in other stablecoins and on other chains soon.
   </details>

 - <details><summary>Who can see my Daimo transactions?</summary>